LinMAD/MusicVisualizer/README.md

 * SDL2 >= 2.0
   * All installation instructions can be found [here](https://wiki.libsdl.org/Installation)
   * Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
-  * Or you can define path to SDL2 from this repository `extern/SDL2`.
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros
   * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)